 "On the other hand, there is evidence to suggest that there are major savings to be had in cases where a prototype, test subject, or product is so large as to be difficult to test in a full-scale physical testing facility," he says.

 "We've also seen a need to test individual components early on by simulating more realistic boundary conditions and observing interactions between the product and the environment.
-This way, manufacturers can be more certain that their components function and interact as expected in the finished product," Petersen adds.
+This way, manufacturers can be more certain that their components function and interact as expected in the finished product," he adds.

 Danish companies expect more hybrid testing solutions